Masopha: Gun War

+Opposition to the Award

-Hostilities had ended and most Basuto chiefs including Lerotholi welcomed the Award, 3,000 heads of cattle were paid almost immediately as a gesture of goodwill.
+Hostilities had ended and most Basuto chiefs including Lerotholi welcomed the Award.
+3,000 heads of cattle were paid almost immediately as a gesture of goodwill.
 Masopha emerged as the leader of Basuto opposition to the Award.
 Demanding to be granted almost arbitrary power, refusing to pay his share of the hut tax and forbidding the return of the local magistrate.
 His stance prevented the restitution of property to Basuto loyalists residing in his district.
-In January 1882, Letsie I assembled an army in order to enforce the Award on Masopha, yet the expedition was cancelled as it was judged that Masopha retained considerable popular support.
+In January 1882, Letsie I assembled an army in order to enforce the Award on Masopha, but the expedition was cancelled as it was judged that Masopha retained considerable popular support.

 Major General Charles George Gordon was invited to Basutoland in an effort to negotiate a settlement with the Basuto after the Award was cancelled in April 1882.
 During his stay in the Cape, Gordon grew increasingly disillusioned with his colleagues' vision of Basutoland's future.
 Gordon sought an audience with Masopha, believing that he would be able to negotiate a satisfactory settlement to the conflict.
 In September 1882, Gordon and Jacobus Wilhelmus Sauer traveled to Basutoland in person.
 On 16 September, Sauer held a private meeting with Letsie I and Lerotholi, consenting to the Basuto chiefs' proposal to assemble a force against Masopha.
 On 25 September, Gordon departed for a meeting with Masopha at his stronghold in Thaba Bosiu.
 At the same time Lerotholi finished preparations for an impending attack on his uncle.
 Masopha feigned interest in Gordon's proposals, intentionally prolonging the negotiations for an extra day.
 A storm then caused severe rainfall in the adjacent area, thwarting Lerotholi's plans of an assault.
 Both Gordon and Lerotholi departed Thaba Bosiu without having achieved their respective objectives.
 Lerotholi felt humiliated by the incident, giving birth to a long lasting rivalry between him and his uncle.

-On 18 March 1884, Basutoland was transformed High Commission Territory of Basutoland under the Disannexation Act.
+On 18 March 1884, Basutoland was transformed into the High Commission Territory of Basutoland under the Disannexation Act.
 Masopha, chief Ramanella and their allies continued to demand complete independence from colonial rule.
 Refusing to welcome the newly appointed High Commissioner Marshal Clarke at a pitso held at Maseru.
 Masopha's supporters continued to harass former Basuto loyalists, in an effort to retain property once seized from them.
-In 1886, Masopha's eldest son Lepogo died from alcoholism.
-Like most other Basuto chiefs, Masopha was also reported to drink heavily.

 Masopha eventually re-invited his district's magistrate and sought arbitration from a colonial court, after clashes broke out between his supporters and those of his erstwhile companion Ramanella.
 A short period of peace ensued.
 In 1891, Lerotholi succeeded his father as Basuto paramount chief after the latter's death.